Click to start searching

 Does your community organisation have to register for GST purposes?

-An organisation will be required to register for GST where it exceeds or expects to exceed the GST turnover threshold in either the last or next 12 months.
+An organisation will be required to register for GST where it is carrying on an enterprise and exceeds or expects to exceed the GST turnover threshold in either the last or next 12 months.

 That is, if an organisation has made or expects to make 'supplies' for a turnover of more than $75,000 (where it is not a not-for-profit organisation) or $150,000 (where it is a not-for-profit organisation) in a rolling 12 month period, it may be required to register for GST.